beandog/bluray_info/README.md

 can change across locations, filesystems, systems, etc. For that reason, the bluray utilities will enable displaying all titles, not just the relvant ones.
 If you don't want this, use --no-duplicates option

+``bluray_player`` uses libmpv as its backend, which only only displays the "relevant" titles (most current release as of this writing is 0.40).
+There's no way to override this in my application, so you will need to work around it, and look at the titles using ``bluray_info --no-duplicates``.
+If you feel like hacking mpv, look for TITLES_RELEVANT in its source code, and change it to TITLES_ALL, and then rebuild.

 # Support